Shining Soul II

 is an action role-playing game for the Game Boy Advance.
-It was developed by Nextech and Grasshopper Manufacture, as the sequel to Shining Soul and part of the Shining series.
+It was developed by Grasshopper Manufacture, as the sequel to Shining Soul and part of the Shining series.
+The game was originally scheduled to be released on February 24, 2004, before it was delayed by two months.

 The game is a dungeon crawling hack and slash, playing similarly to Diablo or Baldur's Gate: Dark Alliance.
 It features eight playable characters, ten dungeons tied into a storyline, and eight hidden dungeons to explore.
-The game supports multiplayer via link cable as well as single player.
+The game supports multiplayer via link cable as well as single-player.

 Gameplay

 The game features eight character classes which can be improved up to level 200.
 Each is customisable with a variety of weapons, spells, support abilities, and attributes.
-Different classes who can use the same weapons attack differently with them.
+Different classes who can use the same weapons attack differently from them.
 For example, the Warrior's spear attack is a thrust, while the Archer throws his spear over a distance.
 Each usable spell in the game has its own spellbook, and only classes with that spell on their skills list can use the spellbook to cast the spell.